Eric Trump Slammed On Twitter For Apparently Not Knowing How Journalism Works

 Eric Trump took some heat on Twitter on Friday for apparently not understanding that part of a reporter’s job is to reach out to sources for stories.
 Trump tweeted a screenshot of a message from Washington Post journalist David Fahrenthold to a Trump Organization employee.
-In the email, Fahrenthold, introduced himself and shared his contact information and said that he’d been open to citing said employee as a background source.
+In the email, Fahrenthold introduced himself and shared his contact information and said that he’d been open to citing said employee as a background source.
 He also offered a link where the person could upload documents anonymously.

 Trump made it clear that he did not like Fahrenthold’s “tactics.’

-“These are the tactics used by the @WashingtonPost. @JeffBezos- you should be very proud…” Trump wrote.
+“These are the tactics used by the @WashingtonPost. @JeffBezos- you should be very proud,” Trump wrote.

 But many Twitter users assured him that the Pulitzer prize-winning reporter was using standard journalistic practice.